olegware/olegbot/README.md

    - /checkstrokeorder
     {allows user to search stroke order for specified kanji or randomkanji in: (dict.)}

-if you have any suggestions for useful commands, kindly contact me and let me know.
+If you have any suggestions for useful commands, kindly contact me and let me know